dethos/kinspect/README.md

 # kinspector

-Small tool to quickly inspect the details for PGP public keys.
+Small tool to quickly inspect the details of public PGP keys.

 Just open the web page, paste the key on the textarea and the key properties will be displayed.

 ## Development Instructions